sidlavoie/EtherView/README.md

 The upcoming Linux distro will be based on RaspberryPi OS Lite and will launch a custom python application which will enable connectivity tests without the use of a keyboard.

+This program can be used on any Linux machine, but not on MacOS or Windows.
+There will be no ports to these systems, since the application is designed to work on a Raspberry Pi running Linux.
+If you want to use it, go to line 20 and change "bond0" to whatever your network interface is.
+This will be set to eth0 (the Pi's wired interface) in the final release.

 ### Hardware
 The hardware will be a RaspberryPi 3 or 4, with the official touchscreen.
 A case will also be used to improve ruggedness, but is optional.
 The main goal would be to run the Pi and screen on a battery, be it a USB power bank or an integrated lithium battery and charger.

 ### Currently done
+- Full GUI interface
 - Obtain status of network interface(up/down)
 - Obtain basic network information (IPv4 address, netmask, default gateway) on a DHCP enabled network.
 - Ping a host using IPv4 address.
 - Check DNS connectivity
-- Test link speed of network interface and internet speed
+- Test link speed of network interface and internet speed using Ookla's Speedtest
+- Can connect to iperf3 servers and do a speed test
 - Reload DHCP configuration
-- Basic GUI which shows connectivity
 - App can be forced to fullscreen
 - Pop-ups alert the user if something is wrong
 - Working progress bar for long requests